robinboncoeur/Art/docs/writing/2DE-1stEd.md

 *Why*?

 Those thoughts had been at the centre of everything that afternoon.
 I was accomplishing tasks by rote, unfocused.
-I'm sure Mara noticed—her look was a bit sharp when she left.
+I'm sure Mara noticed — her look was a bit sharp when she left.
 Mara always notices things, especially when someone is not one-hundred percent in the task.

 I closed my eyes.

-And opened them again—there was a sound at the door.
+And opened them again — there was a sound at the door.
 Charlotte's smile was peeking around the corner.

 "Dinner's ready?"